Get Cape. Wear Cape. Fly: The Chronicles of a Bohemian Teenager

 Get Cape's debut album, The Chronicles of a Bohemian Teenager, is best described as an indie/folk/electronic fusion.
 The album made the top 100 albums of 2006 lists of Q and NME.
-It reached number 26 on the official UK album chart and spawned three top 40 singles.
+It reached number 26 on the UK Albums Chart and spawned three top 40 singles.

 In October 2006, he performed as part of the BBC Electric Proms.
 He played at a number of major festivals in 2007, including Oxegen, Glastonbury, Reading and Leeds Festivals and SXSW, and appeared in the BBC Radio 1 live lounge.

 In January 2007, Duckworth was nominated for best solo artist at the annual NME Awards, up against Lily Allen, Jamie T, Jarvis Cocker and Thom Yorke, although he did not win.

 The Album is gold certified in the UK.